MandiYang/YOUAREANIDIOT.PY.TROJAN/README.md

 This repository is a unofficial python3 version of youareanidiot trojan and virus with tkinter.
 Instead of a moving window it appear infinity of tkinter windows.
-IDIOT.py is a virus version of TROJAN.py, IDIOT.py infects all .py and .pyw files
+IDIOT.py is a virus version of TROJAN.py, IDIOT.py infects .py and .pyw files

 In the image folder there is the image used for the virus or trojan.